Histrionic personality disorder: Genetic

-Twin studies have aided in breaking down the genetic vs. environment debate.
+Twin studies have helped break down the nature versus nurture debate.
 A twin study conducted by the Department of Psychology at the University of Oslo attempted to establish a correlation between genetics and Cluster B personality disorders.
-With a test sample of 221 twins, 92 monozygotic and 129 dizygotic, researchers interviewed the subjects using the Structured Clinical Interview for DSM-III-R Personality Disorders (SCID-II) and concluded that there was a correlation of 0.67 that histrionic personality disorder is hereditary.
+With a test sample of 221 fraternal and identical twins, 92 monozygotic (identical) and 129 dizygotic (fraternal), researchers interviewed the subjects using the Structured Clinical Interview for DSM-III-R Personality Disorders (SCID-II) and concluded that there was a correlation of 0.67 that histrionic personality disorder is hereditary.

 HPD and antisocial personality disorder

 Another theory suggests a possible relationship between histrionic personality disorder and antisocial personality disorder.
-Research has found 2/3 of patients diagnosed with histrionic personality disorder also meet criteria similar to those of the antisocial personality disorder, which suggests both disorders based towards sex-type expressions may have the same underlying cause.
+Research has found that 2/3 of patients diagnosed with histrionic personality disorder also meet criteria similar to those of antisocial personality disorder, which suggests both disorders, based on sex-type expressions, may have the same underlying cause.

 Some family history studies have found that histrionic personality disorder, as well as antisocial and borderline personality disorders, tend to run in families, but it is unclear how much is due to genetic versus environmental factors.
-Both examples suggest that predisposition could be a factor as to why certain people are diagnosed with histrionic personality disorder, however little is known about whether or not the disorder is influenced by any biological compound or is genetically inheritable.
+Both examples suggest that predisposition could be a factor as to why certain people are diagnosed with histrionic personality disorder; however, little is known about whether or not any biological compound influences the disorder or is genetically inheritable.
 Little research has been conducted to determine the biological sources, if any, of this disorder.